-- Geography Quiz Game (Webelinx DOO) – I love this app.
-Although the questions are multiple choice, this is a VERY hard game.
+Geography Quiz Game (Webelinx DOO) – I love this app.
+Although the questions are multiple-choice, this is a VERY difficult game.
 What is the capital of Nepal?
 Which country’s capital is Addis Ababa?
 What is the official language of Sudan?
 The questions vary from languages, capitals, locations, and flags.
 Sometimes it will show a picture of a building or landmark and you have to guess the location.
-It also has the option for 2 player games, which is extra fun for siblings!!
+It also has the option for 2 player games, which is extra fun for siblings!
 The questions repeat every few games – which is great to see if you remembered the answer.
 After seeing a question five or six times, it sticks in your head.
 Now I know where Belarus is, Lebanon’s flag, and Haiti’s capital.

 English, Literature and Spelling

 Dictionary (Dictionary.com) – Every homeschool family needs this app.

 Marie’s Words – Throughout high school, I used Marie’s Words for learning vocabulary words.
 This app is the cards in a digital version.
 Marie’s words are a creative, visual way to learn SAT-level vocabulary words.

 iBooks (Apple) – iBooks allows you access to most classics for FREE.
 I have also downloaded all the CK-12 books, which are free high school supplements from US History, Biology, Algebra, and more.

 Vocabulary for GRE, SAT, ACT, GMAT (SuVoBi) – To work this app, press “Select Vocab Lists” and you can choose from levels ranging from easy to hard.
 The easy levels are for junior high and the harder ones are for things like the SAT and GRE.
 After selecting the appropriate lists, click “learn”, and off you go!
 Great app with various methods and sufficient review for one to memorize the words, but not get bored.